Get new recipes each week + free 5 email series

 This is one of my favorite fruit salads, and it’s such a nice change of pace from the standard mix of pre-cut fruit from the supermarket.
 It pairs well with savory quiche and casserole dishes.

-This vegetarian strata is ideal for entertaining since you can do all of the prep the night before.
+Stratas are ideal for entertaining since you can do all of the prep the night before.
 The next morning, all that’s left to do is pop it in the oven.

 A lovely mash-up of French toast and apple pie, this prep-ahead breakfast casserole has all the makings of a special holiday brunch dish – the kind that becomes a much-loved family tradition.